DANIEL RUBENSTEIN - violin

 Daniel Rubenstein performed extensively as a chamber musician, in recitals or as a soloist, across Belgium, Holland, Germany, Spain, Portugal, France, Italy, Luxembourg, Ireland, Bulgaria, Romania, Brazil, Turkey, Tunisia, Israel, South Korea and Japan.
 1st Prize Winner of several national music competitions, Daniel Rubenstein gave his first concert as a soloist at the age of 15 with the National Orchestra of Belgium under the direction of Mendi Rodan.
-He performed nearly 200 chamber music works with International artists in festivals and important Concert Series, and has created about 30 new works by renowned composers, some dedicated to him.
+He performed nearly 200 chamber music works with nearly 100 International artists in festivals and important Concert Series, and has created more than 40 new works by renowned composers, some dedicated to him.
 His discography of a dozen CD received excellent critics from the International press (Gramophone, Crescendo, Klassik Heute, Fanfare).
 Graduated with Honors from the Royal Brussels Conservatory (Belgium) and the Indiana University (USA) in 3 instruments (violin, viola & piano), Daniel Rubenstein is presently violin, viola and chamber music professor at the Royal Conservatory of Mons (Belgium), Associate Professor in chamber music at the Royal Conservatory of Brussels, and Artistic Director of the Festival Mozart (Belgium & Japan).

 SOPHIE ACKERMANN - violin

-VINCENT HEPP - viola
+GERGELY KOTA - viola

 JOHANNES BURGHOFF - cello